 - 1 large garlic clove – skinned and halved

 - Step 1: If using Tuscan kale, trim 1” off the bottom of each leaf.
 For curly/regular kale, remove the small leaves around the bottom of each stem and trim the stem at the base of the main leaf.
 Fill a large bowl with cold water and several ice cubes and set aside.
 Bring 6 quarts of water to a boil in a large pot.
 Add the salt and kale leaves.
 With the back of a spoon, push the leaves down so that they are submerged in the boiling water.
 Blanch for 4 to 5 minutes until tender.
 Scoop the leaves out and transfer to the ice water bath.
 When the leaves are totally cooled (about 30 seconds), drain and squeeze all the extra liquid out.
 Set aside on paper towels.

 - Step 2: Using scissors, cut the kale in 2″ pieces.
 Place the kale and the balance of the ingredients in the bowl of a food processor.
-Process for about 1 to 2 minutes until it forms a creamy paste, scraping the sides of the bowl once or twice.
+Process for about 1 to 2 minutes until the mixture forms a creamy paste, scraping the sides of the bowl once or twice.
 Transfer to a container.
 Use right away, refrigerate for up to 3 days or freeze for up to 1 month.